Emergency Medical Services Fellowship

 Diverse Field Experiences to Train Tomorrow’s EMS Leaders

-The Emergency Medical Services (EMS) Fellowship at Hennepin County Medical Center combines best-of-breed clinical, administrative, and field experience in both urban and suburban EMS environments.
-Fellows take an active, hands-on role in HCMC’s ambulance and EMS service, as well as a suburban fire department EMS service.
-Fellows practice in HCMC’s state-of-the-art Level I Adult and Pediatric Trauma Center and gain specialized experience in mass gathering/event medicine, urban search and rescue, disaster preparedness as well as field care and tactical EMS.
+The Emergency Medical Services (EMS) Fellowship at Hennepin Healthcare combines best-of-breed clinical, administrative, and field experience in both urban and suburban EMS environments.
+Fellows take an active, hands-on role in Hennepin EMS, as well as a suburban fire department EMS service.
+Fellows practice in Hennepin Healthcare’s state-of-the-art Level I Adult and Pediatric Trauma Center and gain specialized experience in mass gathering/event medicine, urban search and rescue, disaster preparedness as well as field care and tactical EMS.

 Founded in 1995, the EMS fellowship received ACGME-accreditation in 2013.
 We offer a one-year program, with an optional second year for fellows interested in law enforcement licensure through the Minnesota Peace Officer Standards Training (POST) Board.